 Setting up effective homeworking

-We found this 3 minute you tube video from a physio demonstrating correct home workstation set up for good posture also helpful.
+This 3 minute you tube video created by a physiotherapist demonstrates correct home workstation set up for good posture also helpful as a reminder.

 Systems and data security for home workers

 Protecting data security and data confidentiality in a homeworking setting.